Eduardo-debug101/CSC222GroupProjects/src/mod8CirrusAirlines/readme.txt

 0. Load preset data. - Loads data for testing purposes.
 1. Add new customer. - Creates an account for a customer.
 Asks for first name and last name.
 2. Create a reservation. - Creates a reservation for new or current customers.
-Asks whether the customer prefers a window seat, an aisle seat, or neither.
+Asks whether the customer prefers a first class seat (window only), an economy seat with a window seat, an aisle seat, or neither.
 3. Print seats available. - Prints out a list of available seats for a specific date.
 4. Show plane loading. - Shows a diagram of the plane which shows avaliable and occupied seats for a specific date.
 5. Extra: Cancel a reservation. - Cancels a reservation using a customer's full name or id number.